WILDLIFE ACTIVITY FOR THE BOW VALLEY

 Wildlife Cautions/ Closures

-Please report all bear/ cougar or unusual wildlife sightings to 403-591-7755.
+Please report all incidents of aggressive coyotes as well as cougar or other unusual wildlife sightings to 403-591-7755.
 For current postings of Wildlife Warnings and Closures please visit tpr.alberta.ca/parks/kananaskis/trailreport.aspx

 Please do not use the comment box to report sightings of wildlife.